 Key pathways to high-demand careers in regional industries

 Industry Cluster Innovative Academies (ICIA) prepare students for the workforce in specific industry clusters designated by the Office of the Texas Governor.
-The initiative provides opportunities for applied learning and college course credit within target clusters.
+The initiative provides opportunities for work-based learning and college course credit within target clusters.